 On March 11, 2020, the World Health Organization declared the novel strain of coronavirus (COVID-19) a global pandemic and recommended containment and mitigation measures worldwide.
-The COVID-19 outbreak in the United States has caused business disruption through mandated and voluntary closings of businesses and shelter in place orders for all but those deemed essential services.
-While the business disruption is currently expected to be temporary, there is considerable uncertainty around the duration of the closings and shelter in place orders.
-As a result, the outbreak has caused uncertainty in the financial markets.
-The Airport is carefully monitoring the situation and evaluating its options during this time.
-It is possible that this matter may negatively impact the Airport, however, the ultimate financial impact and duration cannot be estimated at this time, and no adjustments have been made to these financial statements as a result of this uncertainty.
+The COVID-19 outbreak in the United States caused business disruption through mandated and voluntary closings of businesses and shelter in place orders for all but those deemed essential services.
+While the business disruption was temporary, there is considerable uncertainty around the duration of the pandemic.
+It is still possible that this matter may negatively impact the Airport, however, the ultimate financial impact and duration cannot be estimated at this time, and no adjustments have been made to these financial statements as a result of this uncertainty.